-When [Enable] is set, if no image is transferred for a certain period of time, the transmitter will log off from the FTP server and stop the LAN.
+If no image is transferred for a certain period of time, the transmitter will log off from the FTP server and stop the LAN.
 When the transmitter is ready for image transfer, the connection is re-established automatically.

-EOS Utility/WFT server
+EOS Utility

 If no communication is established for a certain period of time, the transmission rate drops to save power.
-The power saving function is enabled regardless of the setting.